inferee/generals/README.md

 # generals
-generals.io clone
-currently a work in progress
-main method is in boardGraphics in system
+generals.io clone (currently a work in progress, main method is in boardGraphics in system)